Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Geometric estimates

 \subsection{The transition map}

-In this subsection, we construct a transition map which will allow us to control post-collisional configurations using some appropriate ellipsoidal estimates developed in Subsection \ref{subsec:ellipsoidal}.
-Since, up to our knowledge, ternary interactions have not been rigorously addressed in the past, it is the first time that such a transition map appears in literature.
+Now, we construct a transition map which will allow us to control post-collisional configurations using some appropriate ellipsoidal estimates developed in Subsection \ref{subsec:ellipsoidal}.
+We first introduce some notation.
+Given $v_1,v_2,v_3\in\mathbb{R}^{2d}$, we define

-We first state the following elementary result from Linear Algebra which will be useful for the calculation of Jacobians: